TheInformationLab/alteryx-api-tools/README.md

 Allows you to publish a .yxzp to your private studio

+Known Issues:

+The 'Overwrite' functionality that this macro offers does not work, we have a support ticket open with Alteryx to understand where the issue lies.

 #### Get Job Status - Backlog

 Fetches the status of a given job